 Neolithic Age Stone Tools and Weapons

 Axes were one the most important tools for the Neolithic man.
 They were used for clearing land and cutting down trees for agriculture.
 Axes also made excellent weapons to ward off enemies and animals.
-Man used other stones firstly to flake it and give it a definitive shape and another stone to grind it and give it a better and sharper finish.
+The man used other stones firstly to flake it and give it a definitive shape and another stone to grind it and give it a better and sharper finish.

 Knives and Scrapers